kaz-yamada/kazyamada.com/content/posts/2019-12-05-a-new-begining.md

 ## Special thanks

 To [Tania](https://www.taniarascia.com/) for her helpful articles, saved my bacon a couple of times.
+And to Ruben Harutyunyan/Vagr9K, the author of [Gatsby Advanced Starter](https://github.com/vagr9k/gatsby-advanced-starter/).